 Sometimes there is a requirement to prevent the automated assignment of a particular allele identifier - an allele with that identifier may have been commonly used and has since been removed.
 Reassignment of the identifier to a new sequence may lead to confusion, so in this instance, it would be better to prevent this.

 You can retire an allele identifier by clicking the ‘Add’ retired allele ids link on the sequence database curators’ page.
+This function is normally hidden, so you may need to click the ‘Show all’ toggle to display it.

 Select the locus from the dropdown list box and enter the allele id.
 Click ‘Submit’.